Very few things bring the highest payoff for time spent than listening to and learning from Charlie Munger.

 I’m not sure Lee Kuan Yew could have done it if he didn’t have a bunch of expelled Chinese there.
 I’m not sure that any other ethnic group would have done it.

 It looked like a terrible hand.
 By the way, there is an interesting story there.
 He needed an army when he first took over and nobody would help him.
 Only one nation in the whole world would help him and that was Israel.

-He said: “I’m surrounded by muslims who hate me.
-How can I accept military advise from Israel?”
+He said: “I’m surrounded by Muslims who hate me.
+How can I accept military advice from Israel?”

 He finally figured it out.

 He accepted the help and he told everybody they were Mexicans.